prymitive/karma/README.md

     ALERTMANAGER_URI=https://alertmanager.example.com karma
     karma --alertmanager.uri https://alertmanager.example.com

-There is a make target which will compile and run karma:
+There is a make target which will compile and run a demo karma docker image:

-    make run
+    make run-demo

-By default it will listen on port `8080` and Alertmanager mock data will be used, to override Alertmanager URI set `ALERTMANAGER_URI` and/or `PORT` make variables.
-Example:
+By default it will listen on port `8080` and will have mock alerts.

-    make PORT=5000 ALERTMANAGER_URI=https://alertmanager.example.com run

 ## Docker